open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/resources.md

 Kubernetes has a Pod name, a namespace, and possibly a deployment name.
 All three of these attributes can be included in the resource.

-In your observability backend you can use the information stored in the resource to see to which container (or pod, or deployment, etc.) your traces belong and if they have issues (like out of memory, network outages, etc.) you can quickly understand why your traces might be slower or errounous.
+In your observability backend, you can use resource information to better investigate interesting behavior.
+For example, if your trace or metrics data indicate latency in your system, you can narrow it down to a specific container, pod, or kubernetes deployment.

 Below you will find some introductions on how to setup resource detection with the Node.JS SDK